dennisn/LearningNotes/CSharp/Playbook.md

 	  + This is useful when you're likely to reuse them --> cache results into a collection

 ## Exceptions and Error Handling

-  - Include exception variable if you need it
   1. Multiple catch blocks:
     - Most specific first, to most abstract
     - Include a "catch-all" handler at the end: `catch (Exception)`--> to catch any unhandled exceptions